Lekhamm/Front_end_compgpt/README.md

 - Install force library: `npm install force`
 - Install pakages with conflicting dependencies using force: `npm install package_install_name --force`

-> **NOTE**: Do not use npm: `--legacy-peer-deps` library.
-It will break down Spline runtime and Spline react-spline libraries causing error.

 ### `npm start`

 Runs the app in the development mode.
 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.